 A trip to Kaiteriteri in the Abel Tasman National Park in the South Island of New Zealand is an adventure hotspot that you should not miss!
-With its gold sandy beaches, turquoise waters and countless outdoor activities, it’s an ideal nature getaway and makes a great stop on a longer New Zealand road trip.
+With its golden sandy beaches, turquoise waters, and countless outdoor activities, it’s an ideal nature getaway and makes a great stop on a longer New Zealand road trip.

 In my blog post about New Zealand’s best wine regions, I go into depth about this fantastic wine region and briefly mention how you get to the South Island.